Department of Occupational Therapy

 The information below is a guide for questions that may be asked regarding the academic program due to the recent outbreak of COVID-19.
 Please check back frequently as information will be updated frequently.

 Kean OTCAS Applications will open on September 1st.
 Once you have completed the OTCAS application, please be advised that you must also complete the Kean Supplemental Application.
 If you have any questions or concerns regarding the status of your application, please contact Graduate Admissions at firstname.lastname@example.org or (908) 737-4275.
 Any additional questions regarding the Kean Occupational Therapy Department, please contact us at email@example.com.

-As many universities, including Kean, are switching to a pass/fail option, please be aware that the Occupational Therapy department has changed their policy for the Spring 2020 and Summer 2020 semesters.
+As many universities, including Kean, are switching to a pass/fail option, please be aware that the Occupational Therapy department has changed its policy for the Spring 2020 and subsequent semesters.
 We will accept Pass/Fail options for the classes taken during this time.
-We will also be accepting Anatomy and Physiology I & II as an online format for the Spring, Summer, and Fall 2020 and Spring 2021 semesters.
+We will also be accepting Anatomy and Physiology I & II as an online format for the Spring 2020 to Spring 2022 semesters.
 Please be sure to check this page frequently for any updates regarding this new policy.
 In order to view the application requirements for the Kean University Occupational Therapy program please click here.

 Graduate Open House: